Description

 MaxDD:

-• Looking at the maximum DrawDown of -78.9 days in the last 5 years of ProShares Ultra 20+ Year Treasury, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)
+• Looking at the maximum DrawDown of -78.9 days in the last 5 years of ProShares Ultra 20+ Year Treasury, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

 • Looking at maximum reduction from previous high in of -72.5 days in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (-24.5 days).